awsdocs/aws-kms-developer-guide/doc_source/disconnect-keystore.md

 # Connecting and disconnecting a custom key store<a name="disconnect-keystore"></a>

 New custom key stores are not connected\.
-Before you can create and use customer master keys \(CMKs\) in your custom key store, you need to connect it to its associated AWS CloudHSM cluster\.
+Before you can create and use AWS KMS keys in your custom key store, you need to connect it to its associated AWS CloudHSM cluster\.
 You can connect and disconnect your custom key store at any time, and [view its connection status](view-keystore.md#view-keystore-console)\.

 You are not required to connect your custom key store\.
 You can leave a custom key store in a disconnected state indefinitely and connect it only when you need to use it\.
 However, you might want to test the connection periodically to verify that the settings are correct and it can be connected\.